legends2k/blog/content/note/install-irony-win32.md

 +++

-This article aims to setup auto completion for C and C++ modes in Emacs on Windows with minimal manual building.
+This note is a guide to setup auto completion for C and C++ modes in Emacs on Windows with minimal manual work.
 We need [Clang][], [Irony][] and some [Company][]; we additionally require [CMake][] and [MinGW][] for building something small.
 Although there are many methods of getting this working, this was the most performant and least time-taking solution for me, so I'm documenting it here.

 The general installation instructions provided in Irony's `README` works but it asks you to build the complete Clang compiler from source for a single DLL (`libclang.dll`).
 I don't know about you but this isn't exactly my idea of fun.
 This article skips that and uses Clang's binary directly; this method has some quirks captured below to help others and myself.

 [Clang]: http://clang.llvm.org/
 [Irony]: https://github.com/Sarcasm/irony-mode